 Author contributions: The review was proposed by Campbell BJ; Tawfik A, Flanagan PK and Campbell BJ drafted the initial manuscript; Campbell BJ reviewed and edited the draft; all authors approved the final manuscript before submission.

-Supported by An award from the Ministry of Higher Education and Scientific Research/Cultural Attache - London Libyan Embassy, No. UM873-611-23962; a National Institute for Health Research (NIHR) Biomedical Research Fellowship, No. BRF-2011-025; and the Shire Innovation Fund for Specialist Registrars; and funding from Crohn’s amd Colitis United Kingdom, No. M-08-1/M-13-2; the Liverpool NIHR-Biomedical Research Centre for Microbial Diseases (01CD1); and the support of the European Science Foundation (ESF), in the framework of the Research Networking Programme, The European Network for Gastrointestinal Health Research (ENGIHR)
+Supported by An award from the Ministry of Higher Education and Scientific Research/Cultural Attache - London Libyan Embassy, No. UM873-611-23962; a National Institute for Health Research (NIHR) Biomedical Research Fellowship, No. BRF-2011-025; and the Shire Innovation Fund for Specialist Registrars; and funding from Crohn’s amd Colitis United Kingdom, No. M-08-1/M-13-2; the Liverpool NIHR-Biomedical Research Centre for Microbial Diseases (01CD1); and the support of the European Science Foundation, in the framework of the Research Networking Programme, The European Network for Gastrointestinal Health Research

 Correspondence to: Dr. Barry J Campbell, Department of Gastroenterology, Institute of Translational Medicine, University of Liverpool, Nuffield Building, Crown Street, Liverpool, L69 3GE, United Kingdom. bjcampbl@liv.ac.uk